 Students in the clinical mental health counseling program who successfully complete all requirements for the master of arts degree are eligible to apply for licensure as first an Associate Professional Counselor (APC) then a Licensed Professional Counselor (LPC) in the state of Georgia.
 Upon completion of program requirements, graduates may apply directly with Georgia's Secretary of State Board of Professional Counselors, Social Workers, and Marriage and Family Therapists for licensure.
 Graduates are encouraged to apply for licensure immediately upon graduation with the understanding that transcripts and scores from the National Counselor Exam (NCE) will be required of the application with the state.
 Please note that the APC is the first step to full licensure as an LPC in the state of Georgia.
-To become a LPC in Georgia, be advised that graduates will need to earn four (4) years of post-master's directed experience under supervision in the practice of Professional Counseling in a work setting acceptable to the Board OR three (3) years of post-master's directed experience of Professional Counseling in a work setting acceptable to the Board OR three (3) years of post-master's directed experience of Professional Counseling in a work setting acceptable to the Board OR three (3) years of post-master's directed experience of Professional Counseling in a work setting acceptable to the Board OR three (3) years of post-master's directed experience under supervision must be provided by a supervisor who is a licensed Professional Counselor and either an Approved Clinical Supervisor (ACS) or a Certified Professional Counselor Supervisor (CPCS).
+To become a LPC in Georgia, be advised that graduates will need to earn four (4) years of post-master's directed experience under supervision in the practice of Professional Counseling in a work setting acceptable to the Board OR three (3) years of post-master's directed experience under supervision in the practice of Professional Counseling in a work setting acceptable to the Board and a minimum of two (2) years or 60 hours of supervision must be provided by a supervisor who is a licensed Professional Counselor and either an Approved Clinical Supervisor (ACS) or a Certified Professional Counselor Supervisor (CPCS).